carpentries-incubator/docker-introduction/_episodes/e01-github-actions.md

 Github.io page.
 We take you through the process of creating a project on Github from scratch and convert the README to HTML and upload it to a separate `gh-pages` branch.

-Maybe it is best to first show what the end product looks like.
-(Instructor shows these pages live, preferably using your own repository)
+First let's take a look at what the end product will look like.

 We have a project ([example here](https://github.com/jhidding/readme-pages)) with a `main` branch that includes a README.